Landix-Sistemas/i18nBank/README.md

 # I18N Bank and Manager

 > This project provide a way to store yours translations and manage json and resx files.
-This project use <a href="http://gun.js.org/"> GunDB </a> to store the tranlations and Watson from IBM to help with the translations.
+This project use <a href="https://couchdb.apache.org/"> CouchDB </a> to store the translations and Watson from IBM to help with the translations.

 ## Watson Configuration
 Update the file in back/index.js and put your translation bluemix username and password